What is Thrombolytic Therapy and its Uses,Side effects

-This article mainly describes the key points such as what is thrombolytic therapy what is it used for and what are the guidelines and many other major aspects.
+This article mainly describes the key points, such as what thrombolytic therapy is, what it is used for, what the guidelines are, and many other major aspects.

-Thrombolytic therapy for stroke or others is a drug that is used to dissolve clots from the blood vessels which are the main cause of Heart attacks, strokes, brain stroke which leads to paralysis, and other major health issues.
+Thrombolytic therapy for stroke or other conditions is a drug that is used to dissolve clots in the blood vessels.

-Thrombolytic Therapy also is known as thrombolysis is a treatment to dissolve critical clots from the blood vessels for the regular, smooth flow of the blood.
-This Thrombolytic therapy for stroke or others uses a drug that should be given within a few hours of stroke or heart attack to control the body functionality.
+Thrombolytic therapy, also known as thrombolysis, is a treatment to dissolve critical clots from the blood vessels for the regular, smooth flow of the blood.

-Many types of research suggest and proved that using this thrombolytic therapy at the correct time can prevent various life-threatening diseases and also can amazingly reverse the paralysis caused due to brain damage.
+Many types of research suggest and prove that using this thrombolytic therapy at the correct time can prevent various life-threatening diseases and also can amazingly reverse the paralysis caused by brain damage.

 Generally, Thrombolytic therapy for stroke

-are caused due to the formed blood clots in the brain area or the blood clots which are moved to the blood vessel in the brain blocks the blood flow and cause severe damage to the health which may lead to brain dead, paralysis, heart attacks, or strokes, etc.
+are caused by the formation of blood clots in the brain area, or the blood clots that are moved to the blood vessels in the brain block the blood flow and cause severe damage to the health, which may lead to brain death, paralysis, heart attacks, or strokes etc.

-the brain.
-If the thrombolysis treatment is given within a few hours after stroke it reduces brain dead, damage to the body, decreases the chances of disability, avoids paralysis caused due to brain dead, etc.
+If the thrombolysis treatment is given within a few hours after stroke, it reduces brain death and damage to the body, decreases the chances of disability, avoids paralysis caused due to brain death, etc.

-The decision of thrombolytic treatment is finalized depending on the following factors:
+The decision of thrombolytic treatment is finalised depending on the following factors:

-• Brain CT scan to check internal bleeding in the brain
+• A brain CT scan to check for internal bleeding in the brain

-• Physical exam on various aspects that shows stoke significance.
+• A physical exam on various aspects that show stroke significance.

-• Medical history, health conditions are also considered.
+• Medical history and health conditions are also considered.

 • Alteplase (Activase)